Michael Weiner (professor): Positions held

 Michael Weiner taught at University of Sheffield from 1984 to 2000.
 He was a lecturer from 1984 to 1988, a senior lecturer from 1989 to 1994, and a reader from 1995 to 2000.
 He assumed the position of professor and chair of Asian studies at San Diego State University from 2000 to 2005.
-He became professor of East Asian history and international studies as well as director of international studies at SUA in 2005.
+He became Professor of East Asian history and international studies and director of International Studies at SUA in 2005.
+He subsequently held a number of senior administrative positions and currently serves as Executive Vice President for Academic Affairs.

 Research

 Weiner's research interests include eugenics and social policy in modern Japan, global migration, and minority rights in Japan, among others.
 Following is a list of his publications: